 This model acknowledges that you need a “market” approach.
 But the step 2 should lead to “alternative approaches” as smart contracts can only manage simple business logic (lesson from The DAO).
 A strong need for privacy should also be dissuasive: do you want to share data or keep it private?
 Pick one.

 A. Lewis model

-Antony has an excellent blog on Bitcoin, Blockchain and Distributed Ledgers.
 I like the second question very much: “Could this have been fixed before blockchain?”.
-Blockchain is composed of existing pieces of technology (a bit of cryptography, a P2P consensus protocol and basic storage capabilities), so it is key to ask yourself why you couldn’t use these pieces of technology before.
+Blockchains are composed of existing pieces of technology (a bit of cryptography, a P2P consensus protocol and basic storage capabilities), so it is key to ask yourself why you couldn’t use these pieces of technology before.

 My model (as of Aug.
 2016)

 Well I thought about creating a smart tree to decide whether one needs a blockchain or not, but I ended up with a questionnaire :-)

 If you have 10/10, congratulations you might be building the next Bitcoin or Ethereum system!
 Now the less ‘ticks’ you have, the more trade-offs and customization you need and the less a blockchain is relevant for your business issue.
 Probably below 7/10 a blockchain doesn’t make sense — you might still try to build a shared ledger but don’t call it a blockchain.